Solomedia/order-date/README.md

 # Order Date

-Woocommerce Plugin to mark completed these orders that their end-date has been reached.
+Woocommerce Plugin to mark completed those orders that their end-date has been reached.